 DWI Administrative Hearing Lawyer Jefferson City, MO.
 If you’ve been arrested for DWI/DUI in Jefferson City, MO, your ability to drive is at stake.
 The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

-Don’t wait until it’s too late.
-You have only 15 days after your arrest to request this hearing.
-A Combs Waterkotte Jefferson City, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
-Call (314) 900-HELP or reach out online for a free consultation with one of our expert Jefferson City, MO DWI/DUI defense attorneys before the deadline passes.
+You have only 15 days following your arrest to request this hearing.
+Don’t wait—protect your license by contacting a Jefferson City, MO DWI administrative hearing lawyer at Combs Waterkotte now.
+Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Jefferson City, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Jefferson City, MO.

 Understanding DWI Administrative Hearings in Jefferson City, MO

-A DWI administrative hearing is a separate civil process from your criminal case in Jefferson City, MO.
-This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
-If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.
+A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Jefferson City, MO.
+It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
+If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.

 During the hearing, the following elements are examined: